Toijam-Ghanashyam/amazon-cloning/README.md

 # amazon-cloning
-CSS and HTML clone of amazon
+CSS and HTML clone of amazon <br>
+Author-Toijam Ghanashyam